World's Wildest Vacation Videos

 World's Wildest Vacation Videos is an American reality television series that aired on TruTV from December 10, 2008 to September 17, 2009 for 19 episodes over 2 seasons.
 The show was narrated by Brian Cummings (who has previously narrated reality clip shows on other TruTV/Court TV shows).

 Synopsis

-The series showcases videos recorded by people in frightening and funny situations (supposedly on vacation) from disasters to animals.
+The series showcases videos recorded by people in frightening and funny situations (presumably on vacation) from disasters to animals.